freeCodeCamp/guide/src/pages/articles/certificates/adjust-the-margin-of-an-element/index.md

 ---
-title: Adjust the Margin of An Element
+title: Adjust the Margin of an Element
 ---
 An element's `margin` controls the amount of space between an element's `border` and surrounding elements.